 Half the battle in online dating is separating the profile from the person.
 Not all online dating subscribers are created equal, nor are their intentions, motives or reasons for subscribing.
 Profile descriptions, questionnaires and selfies are but a fraction of a much larger whole.

 One of my first groundbreaking revelations occurred when I started experimenting with different questions.
-I found that being cliché was not the way to start a meaningful dialogue.
+I found that being cliché was not the way to start a meaningful dialogue, I wrote a compelling online dating first message.
 After all, I was but one fish in a very vast ocean of potentials.
 I won’t give all my secrets away, but this one phrase dramatically increased my response rate to messages I sent:

 “Creamy or crunchy peanut butter?
 What say you?”